HaythamForkedProjects/Coding/ulib/README.md

-The ULIB is an efficient algorithm library for C and C++.
-ULIB consists of components in multithreading, parallel computing, data indexing, numerical approximation, and cryptography.

-Some building blocks are based on other open-source projects, such as the Linux kernel.
+ULIB is a C++ library providing fundamental functions/classes for high-performance computation.
+The components include building block data structures, numeric approximation and optimization routines, aligned hashing and fast synchronization locks for multi-threading, and parallel computing frameworks such as MapReduce over multicores.
+The goal of ULIB is to provide flexible interface as well as state-of-the-art efficiency.

+Some components of ULIB builds upon other open-source projects.
 Please refer to the copyright of the specific source code files.

+### Why ULIB?

-### ULIB has been used in:
+ULIB has been used in:

 * TIBCO Spotfire - Business intelligence analytics software & data visualization. http://spotfire.tibco.com.
 Check out https://docs.tibco.com/pub/spotfire/6.0.3/license/TIB_sfire_6.0.3_license.pdf.
 * Xfinity Open Source Software, see http://my.xfinity.com/terms/opensource.
 * Yumpu.com, check out https://www.yumpu.com/en/document/view/41650370/read-this-end-user-license-agreement-carefully-tibco-product-/23.